VLucet/VLucet/README.md

 ### Hi there 👋

-I am a M.Sc. student in the Biology department at McGill University, supervised by <a href=" http://gonzalezlab.weebly.com/">Andrew Gonzalez</a>.
+I am a M.Sc. student in the Biology department at McGill University.
 My research project for my master's thesis focuses on land use change, connectivity conservation and participatory modelling.

 - 🔭 I’m currently working on: